-Next, we examine changes in leverage around the reform for high-B and low-B firms.
+Next, we examine changes in leverage for high-B and low-B firms around the reform.
 Implication 2 predicts that high-B firms increase leverage after the reform, whereas low-B firms reduce leverage after the reform.
-For high-B firms, the binding constraint is the demand constraint.
-Since private bankruptcy costs are lower under the management stay system, managers are more willing to take on higher leverage compared with the receivership system.
-For low-B firms, the binding constraint is the agency constraint.
+For high-B firms, the binding constraint is the credit demand constraint.
+Since personal costs of bankruptcy are lower under the management stay system, managers are more willing to take on higher leverage compared with the receivership system.
+For low-B firms, the financial constraint is the binding constraint.
 Since the management stay system weakens managers' incentives to exert effort, low-B firms are more financially constrained under the management stay system compared with the receivership system.